Sampling Theory with Average Values on the Sierpinski Gasket: The Case of

+So the eigenvalue relations for $\zeta_{m}$ and $\xi_{m}$ are not equal to one another.
 This is in stark contrast to the $SG$ case, where the relations were the same.
-Given that the eigenvalue relations being the same was crucial in proving the sampling theorem on $SG$, the fact that the relations are not the same on $\zeta_{m}$ and $\xi_{m}$ give little hope in proving such a sampling theorem in this case.
+Recall that the fact that the eigenvalue relations for $\beta_{m}$ and $\Gamma_{m}$ were the same was crucial in the proof of Lemma 4.3, which was itself needed to prove Theorem 4.2.
+The fact that this does not repeat for $SG_{3}$ lends one to believe that an analogue of Theorem 4.2 in this case may not exist.

-It is also important to note that the average values of the first six Neumann eigenfunctions on $\zeta_{1}$ are not all eigenfunctions on $\xi_{1}$.
-Specifically, no eigenfunction on $\zeta_{1}$ with eigenvalue $3 \pm \sqrt{2}$ has an average value that is an eigenfunction on $\xi_{1}$.
-If we were to have a sampling theorem on $SG_{3}$ analogous to the one proved in section 4, then the average values of Neumann eigenfunctions with low frequency on $\zeta_{m}$ must be eigenfunctions on $\xi_{m}$.
-Consider the case where $m = 1$.
-We can attempt to compute a Laplacian matrix that satisfies the eigenfunction condition.
-However, the computations yield that such a matrix must be a scalar multiple of the identity, which is clearly absurd.
+In fact, we can show that the average values of the first six Neumann eigenfunctions on $\zeta_{1}$ (with first six again meaning the six smallest eigenvalues of the basis) are not all eigenfunctions on $\xi_{1}$ for any Laplacian on $\xi_{1}.$ See Figure 26 for the average values of these functions (the actual functions themselves can be found in \cite{drenning2009spectral}, but we do not need them).
+One can attempt to compute a Laplacian matrix for which these six functions are eigenfunctions on $\xi_{1}.$ However, by diagonalizing the Laplacian matrix, we find that all eigenvalues are necessarily equal, hence the Laplacian matrix is a multiple of the identity matrix, which is absurd.